ChaitanyaChawak/prismbreak/README.md

-A simple package to split an image into its rgb components.
+A simple package to split a png image into its rgb components.

 To run:

-1. !pip install prismbreak
+1. `!pip install prismbreak`
-2. from prismbreak.prismbreak import Prismbreak
+2. `from prismbreak.prismbreak import Prismbreak`
-3. define root and fname
+3. root is directory where the img is stored, fname is the name of the file
-4. Prismbreak(root=root, fname=fname).splitrgb()
+4. `Prismbreak(root=root, fname=fname).splitrgb()`